BCtA Membership StatusActive

-Hazelnut plants are first cultivated in the companys nursery, then distributed as young trees to smallholder growers who manage their orchards with technical support and training from Mountain Orchards field support team.
-These growers then sell the nuts to Mountain Orchards for processing and export at a guaranteed fair price.
+Hazelnut plants are first cultivated in the company's nursery, then distributed as young trees to smallholder growers who manage their orchards with technical support and training from Mountain Hazelnuts field support team.
+These growers then sell the nuts to Mountain Hazelnuts for processing and export at a guaranteed fair price.

 In addition, Mountain Hazelnuts expects that at least 20 women-led private enterprises will develop around the hazelnut value chain, including transport services, construction companies, and service providers to hazelnut farmers (e.g., drying and de-husking services).

 In order to maximize its effectiveness, the company is partnering with international experts to build a holistic framework for impact measurement.
 This includes a comprehensive extension and monitoring program for all farmers along with biannual socio-economic surveys.
 Within ten years, it expects hazelnuts to become Bhutan's second most valuable export after hydropower.

 Watch the CNN-produced video about Mountain Hazelnuts' work in Bhutan: